AlexWills37/AlexWills37/README.md

 - I’m currently studying Computer Science with a Rhetoric and Writing secondary field at NCF💻🪶

 ### Skills and familiar technologies
-I am passionate about growing new technologies if given a chance!
+I am passionate about growing and learning new technologies if given a chance!

 🖥️ **Languages**